Click here to buy the game

 Becky Pruitt, United States

-The free introductory pdf file contains an introduction to the game, a cast list of all the characters, and a copy of the Cairo Gazette – plus details of how to buy the game.
+The free introductory pdf file contains an introduction to the game, a cast list of all the characters, and a copy of the Cairo Gazette.

 • Sir William Saville: renowned archaeologist and leader of the dig